www.ShootBane.com

 You Are Not Required To Bring Anything To The Class:

-The course will provide everything.
+The course will supply everything.
 However … You can bring your personal eye / ear protection if you so-choose.

 Stuff Not Allowed In The Class: